palaforcade/ms-e226-project/docs/project1_answers.md

 ### 1 - Registration and staff meeting
 - We acknowledge that we submitted the registration form
-- We met with Ravi on his office hour on october 16th (at approximately 7:50pm)
+- We met with Ravi on his office hour on October 16th (at approximately 7:50pm)

 ### 2 - Dataset selection